MechSE Advising Manual

 >> Click to expand any section below.

-Students may modify their schedules independently on UI-Integrate during the first ten days of the semester.
+Students may modify their schedules independently on using the Enterprise/Self-Service system during the first ten days of the semester.
 After the first ten days of instruction, undergraduate students must go to The Grainger College of Engineering web portal to request any type of schedule change, including adding, dropping, changing sections, or changing credit hours for a course.
-For information regarding the procedure and timeline, respectively, for dropping a course please visit the following:
+For information regarding the procedure for dropping a course please visit the following: https://wiki.illinois.edu/wiki/display/ugadvise/Course+Registration.

-A student must obtain MechSE approval to drop an ME or TAM course listed by number on the curriculum flow sheet after the first ten days of instruction.
+A student must obtain MechSE approval to drop a MechSE department restricted course (a ME or TAM course listed by number on the curriculum flowsheet) after the first ten days of instruction.
 Only one such drop is permitted during the student’s undergraduate program.

 Students may only withdraw from a course with proof of extenuating circumstances beyond their control that have severely affected their academic performance.
 For more information on withdrawing from courses visit: